News Creators & Young Audiences

 The co-creation experiment generated insights into both how young people perceived the news content produced and the collaboration dynamics between journalists, creators, and young people.
 A selection of these insights is outlined below.

-Journalistic norms shaped the collaboration Even though creator and young perspectives were included, understandings of what counted as “real news” were largely defined by journalistic norms such as objectivity, balance, and fact-checking.
-These norms provided a sense of safety and legitimacy, but also narrowed the range of formats, tones, and angles explored during the collaboration.
+Journalistic norms shaped the collaboration Although the collaboration included creator and young perspectives, the criteria for what counted as “real news” remained largely grounded in journalistic norms such as objectivity, balance, and fact-checking.
+These norms strengthened perceptions of legitimacy and accuracy, they also narrowed the range of formats, tones, and angles explored during the collaboration.

-Expectations and group composition influenced both process and output Tensions emerged around tone, subjectivity, pace, and news value.
-Some journalists felt the final content lacked sufficient editorial weight, while some creators felt it was not engaging enough for their platforms.
-Differences in how aligned the groups were in their perspectives were reflected in the content they produced.
-Groups with more varied viewpoints emphasised balance, while more aligned groups focused on showcasing a narrower range of perspectives.
+Expectations and group composition influenced both process and output Differences in expectations around tone, pace, and news value shaped both discussions and final outputs.
+Some journalists felt the content lacked sufficient editorial weight, while some creators felt it was not fully aligned with their social platforms or audience expectations.
+The level of alignment within groups was also reflected in the content produced: groups with more varied viewpoints emphasised balance across perspectives, whereas more aligned groups showcased a narrower range of views.

-Co-created news content felt more relevant and trustworthy Feedback from a young test audience showed that trust increased when co-produced news content combined familiar social media formats with visible sourcing and clear indications of journalistic involvement.
-Representation on screen and transparency about collaboration behind the scenes acted as trust cues, making the content feel both credible and relevant.
+Co-created news content felt relevant and credible Feedback from a test group showed that trust increased when co-produced news content featured familiar faces, recognisable formats, clear visual evidence (such as directly showing sources within the videos), and visible journalistic involvement.
+Diversity and representation in the videos, as well as transparency about the collaboration between journalists, creators and young people made the content feel both credible and more relevant.

 TEAM